Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 You might be that person that believes that your house should be excluded.

-It depends on what you want to calculate or what you can sell today and make money for tomorrow.
+It depends on what you want to calculate or sell today and make money for tomorrow.

-Figuring out net worth is fairly easy as long as you know your monthly financial numbers.
+Figuring out net worth is relatively easy as long as you know your monthly financial numbers.

-Net Worth is adding up all your assets (what you own) then taking away your liabilities (what you owe) which will give you a net worth number.
+Net Worth is adding up all your assets (what you own) and then taking away your liabilities (what you owe), giving you a net worth number.

 Understanding your net worth will help you determine if you are on track meeting or beating your personal financial goals.